-Note that there are some other groups of "surface" fields which have not been put in the "SP" and "SD" buffers: for example some AROME surface fields which are still stored in GPARBUF, some VCLIU, VRADF, VTILE fields which are stored in specific buffers.
+Note that there are some other groups of "surface" fields which have not been put in the "SP" and "SD" buffers: for example some AROME surface fields which are still stored in GPARBUF.
 Such quantities are out of the scope of this paper.